Statistically Robust Neural Network Classification: FROM ADVERSARIAL TO STATISTICAL RISKS

 where $\phi$ represents a natural, pointwise, loss function as per Section~\ref{sec:adv_risk}.\footnote{In certain cases, we may further require $\phi$ to also take $X$ directly as an input.
-This potential dependency is not problematic and omitted simply for notational clarity.} We refer to $r^{\text{stat}}(p,f_\theta)$ as the \textit{statistically robust risk} (SRR).
-The link to the TSRM is straightforward, with TSRM constituting the special case of $\phi(f_{\theta}(X'),Y)=\mathbbm{1}_{s(X';f_{\theta},Y)\ge 0}$.
+This potential dependency is not problematic and omitted simply for notational clarity.} We refer to $r^{\text{stat}}_\mathcal{D}(f_\theta)$ as a \textit{\textbf{statistically robust risk}} (SRR).
+The TSRM now constitutes the special case of $\phi(f_{\theta}(X'),Y)=\mathbbm{1}_{f_\theta(X') \neq Y}$.
 Note that the SRR corresponds to using the loss function